MORE-EU/hackathon_athena/README.md

 - Try to think which variables are the most correlated to the current and possibly the future value of the active power of the solar panel.

 - You will need a way to decide which “lagged” values are more correlated to the current ones.
 Are there measures that help you calculate this ?

+- For the visualization of your results, try to distinguish the historical and forecasted data in the chart (e.g use a different color, line vs dotted-line etc.)